What is phimosis ?

 Circumcision is a day care procedure and may be done safely under local anesthesia in adults.
+It can be done either using stapler technique or with absorbable sutures.
 There is no significant post operative complications associated with this surgery or any problems in attaining erection or sexual performance in adults.

 Whom to consult if someone having phimosis ?

 You should visit nearby Urologist or Andrologist for the treatment of phimosis.